HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 	- _What creates a fulfilling existence?_
 	- Those markets can be broken down into sub-markets like fitness, online business, dating, and spirituality.
 	- If you have experience in any of those domains, you're good to go.
+- If you have *zero* knowledge about the eternal markets, just [be creative](https://docs.google.com/spreadsheets/d/1kbCgz4f1eTFewmj1pLm2oy6Q8QiX3iNY-g1KU7_kz7A/edit?gid=0#gid=0).
+Think of _anything_ you can sell and see if [the keywords](https://trends.google.com/trends/explore) for your ideas sell.
 - Once you have a digital product, the amount of money you make is determined by how much traffic you send to the product.
 	- Note that traffic to your products is not the same as *competitors traffic*.
 Low-barrier-entry businesses are weak roads because easy entry creates high competition and higher traffic, which creates lower margins for the participants.
 Saturation causes declining sales volumes.
 Declining sales volumes cause profit erosion.
 	- Exceptionalism is required to overcome weak entry barriers.